 Horses are built for movement, but their size and strength places strain and pressure on their joints, causing them to break down more quickly than many people realize.

 By the time your horse shows signs of soreness, your horse has been uncomfortable for a while.
 Like other animals, horses are adept at hiding illness and injury.

 Horse joint supplements help your horse by:

-- Keeping joints lubricated to support shock absorption and help block inflammatory reactions.
+- Keeping joints lubricated to support healthy function and shock absorption.

-- Helping prevent cartilage break down and aiding in the growth of new cartilage.
+- Supports healthy cartilage and aiding in the growth of new cartilage.